Peer Review Resources

 The procedure for initiating peer review is to contact the component (local) dental society and request peer review.
 The component society conducts the peer review and coveys its decision to the dentist and other party involved in the peer review.
 Under some circumstances, decisions of the peer review committee at the component level can be appealed to the state dental association by either the dentist or the other involved party.

-This paper explains in detail how a dentists can navigate the peer review system and what can be expected from it.
+This paper explains in detail how a dentist can navigate the peer review system and what can be expected from it.